 This cultural chaos leads to identity crisis.
 In the novel a person whose identity so brutally questioned is none other than Mr. Iqbal.
 Bhai Meet Singh enquires whether Iqbal is Iqbal Singh.
 No answer is given.
 Bhai continues with his next question.
-Then playing with the name of lqbal, the narrator opines that Igbal could be a Muslim, Igbal Mohammed or a Hindu, Iqbal Chand or a Sikh, Iqbal Singh.
+Then playing with the name of lqbal, the narrator opines that Iqbal could be a Muslim, Iqbal Mohammed or a Hindu, Iqbal Chand or a Sikh, Iqbal Singh.
 It is one of the few names common to the three communities.
 The novelist who takes so much care from the beginning not to reveal the identity of Iqbal, exposes the truth towards the end of the novel: "The situation was different now, and in any case it was true that he was born a Sikh" (144).
 This leap is quite unexpected but thrilling.
 The police too play a dubious role in declaring Iqbal 'a Muslim' at first and then 'a Sikh' later.
-V. T. Girdhari in "Historical Text, Human Context: A Study of Train To Pakistan" agrees that the novel is "not just a political novel but a social one - a politics-polluted society, played with by the bureaucrats for their personal private ends, under the pretensions of executing the so-called Policies of College Policies of Colle the so-called Government" (Dhawan 83). the so-called Government the so-called Government the so-called Government the so-called Heavy arrested him, they themselves the so-called Heavy Mohammed Iqbal, a Muslim Leaguer the cand of the post Furthermore, when they defermed Iqbal, a Muslim Leaguer, and determined he was Mohammed Iqbal, a Muslim Leaguer, and determined worker.
-But by the end of the novel they change they chang determined he was Monath determined he was Mon not a social worker.
-But by the not a social worker" (140).
+V. T. Girdhari in "Historical Text, Human Context: A Study of Train To Pakistan" agrees that the novel is "not just a political novel but a social one - a politics-polluted society, played with by the bureaucrats for their personal private ends, under the pretensions of executing the so-called Policies of the so-called Policies of the so-called Policies of the so-called Government" (Dhawan 83). the so-called Government" (Dhawan 83). the so-called Government the so-called Government Furthermore, when they arrested him, they themselve Furthermore, was Mohammed Iqbal, a Muslim Leaguer Furthermore, when they and Iqbal, a Muslim Leaguer, and determined he was Mohammed Iqbal, a Muslim Leaguer, and determined he worker.
+But by the end of the novel they changed determined he was Monand not a social worker.
+But by the end of the novel they change "Mr. Igbal Singh, social worker" (140).
+He not a social worker.
+But by the social worker" (140).
 Hearing his name, "Mr. Iqbal Singh, social worker" (140).
-Hearing his name, "Not Mohammed Iqbal, member of the latest the social retorts, "Not Mohammed Iqbal, member of the latest the social retorts," his name, "Mr. Iqual on Mohammed Iqual, member of the that, Iqual retorts, "Not Mohammed Iqual, member of the that, Iqbal retorts, You seem to fabricate facts and document Muslim League?
-You seem to fabricate facts and document (140).
-The police intensify the Muslim League?
-100 3cc.
-Muslim League?
-100 3cc.
-The police intensify the youth's as it pleases you" (140).
-The police intensify the youth's as it pleases you (12) resentment but Iqbal has to surrender.
-The novelist invites "Where on earth except in India." the reader to think, "Where on earth except in India would man's life depend on whether or not his foreskin had been removed?"
+Hearing transfer of the social retorts, "Not Mohammed Iqbal, member of the his name, "Mr. Iqual on Bring that, Iqual retorts, "Not Mohammed Iqual, member of the that, Iqual retorts, You seem to fabricate facts and docum that, Iqbal retorts, 1400 ments fabricate facts and documents Muslim League?
+You seem to fabricate facts and documents Muslim League?
+(140).
+The police intensify the vertex Muslim League?
+100 sector police intensify the your as it pleases you" (140).
+The police intensify the youth as it pleases you" (140) has to surrender.
+The novelist in the sector but I abal has to surrender. as it pleases you (110), resentment but Iqbal has to surrender.
+The novelist invites the reader to think, "Where on earth except in India would man's life depend on whether or not his foreskin had been removed?"
 (143).
-Inthis issue, it results in, an 'in betweeness' that is, neither here nor there situation in Iqbal's life which leads to divided culture and identity.
+Inthis issue, it results in, an 'in betweeness that is, neither here nor there situation in Iqbal's life which leads to divided culture and identity.